crazzfeng/sendcloud-docs/docs/Analysis/inbox-insight.md

 ---
 # Inbox Insight

-**Eliminate email delivery uncertainty with real-time inbox placement analytics across Gmail, Outlook, Yahoo, and 15+ major providers.**
+**Eliminate email delivery uncertainty with real-time inbox placement analytics across Gmail, Outlook,  and other providers.**

 Stop wondering where your emails land.
 Inbox Insight provides instant visibility into your email delivery performance, automated domain reputation management, and intelligent warm-up processes—all integrated seamlessly with Aurora SendCloud.